mihirsavadi/mihirsavadi.github.io/_pages/tracker.md

 permalink: /letsgostalkmihir
 ---

 # Where's Blue?
-(STATUS: Not Currently Transmitting - creepystalkythingy not fully built/installed in car yet)
+# (STATUS: Installed, Powered, and should be Transmitting.)

 Here you shall find the most recently updated location of Blue my Honda Fit.
 Click the Pin in the map below to see more information - date and time of location snapshot, GPS coordinates, etc.